minidm-org/minidm/README.md

 The C# Agent is designed to be compiled as a windows background service, but can also be compiled as a console app if desired.

-The included .msi was build with a trial version of Advanced Installer and throws a warning for this, but can be skipped with msiexec silent switches  i.e. \qn
+The included .msi was built with a trial version of Advanced Installer and throws a warning for this, but can be skipped with msiexec silent switches  i.e. \qn

 Important: To install, the Agent requires that the Host and Enrollment key are configured in the registry first!
+You obtain these from your server instance.

 ## Compilation